 - Phrase Match: As long as the customer’s search terms contain your keyword phrase (without being broken up by other words), your ad will qualify.

 - Broad Match: The customer’s search terms just need to contain all the words from your keyword (but they can be in any order).

 That’s an extremely brief overview of keywords and match types.
 If you want to learn more, check out our complete guide here.

 If keywords are the search terms you want to show up for, negative keywords are the terms you don’t want to show up for (check out The Complete Guide to negative keywords).
 Negative Keywords can help you avoid wasting ad spend on irrelevant or unprofitable search queries.
 Amazon’s algorithm will only let your product show for relevant terms, so don’t worry about adding every keyword you can think of as a negative keyword.

 Negative keywords have only two match types: phrase and exact.

 Get More Amazon Basics With Our Free Amazon Seller Starter Kit!

-Amazon Ad Campaign Strategy for Beginners
+Amazon PPC Strategy for Beginners

 Why You Should Start With Sponsored Products